tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 +++

 ### Agenda
-- 有限要素法とGetFEMの概要
+- Overview of the Finite Element Method and GetFEM
-- インストール方法
+- Installation Instructions
-- 例題を使った問題の解き方
+- How to solve problems using examples
-- Mayaviについてちょっと
+- About Mayavi
-- まとめ
+- Summary

 +++

 ### Questionnaire

-✋ 「有限要素法」という言葉を聞いたことのある方
+✋ If you've ever heard of the word "finite element method"

-✋ 「微分方程式」という言葉を聞いたことのある方
+✋ If you've ever heard of the word "differential equation"

 +++

 ### What is the finite element method (FEM)?

-- 物理現象(電気、熱、弾性体etc) の挙動は全て微分方程式で表現することができます。
+- The behavior of all physical phenomena (electrical, thermal, elastic, etc.) can be expressed by differential equations.
-- FEMは微分方程式を解く手法の1つです。
+- FEM is a method of solving differential equations.

 ![mesh2](mesh2.png)